 This type of research presentation turned opinion into fact.
-It paved a way for what was once just industry folklore to become “known and accepted business practices” among average PDs who would have perceived it to have been given an industry stamp of approval from a major educational event and the trade publications who would go onto report it.
+It paved a way for what was once just industry folklore to become “known and accepted business practices” among PDs who would have perceived it to have been given an industry stamp of approval at a major educational event or from the trade publications who would go onto report it.

 Impact of Technology

-Are you still using the same phone you had in the late 90s?
+Are you still using the same computer you had in the late 90s?
 What about 2000 or even 2010?
 Probably not.

 Technology in radio has evolved over the last twenty years too.
 Not only are there less physical people making major music decisions across the nation but advancements have allowed for increased automaton as well.